Eric-Wallace/starcraft-research-papers/README.md

 With the recently released API from joint work of Blizzard and Deepmind, Starcraft II seems poised to become an exciting testbed for Deep Learning and Artificial Intelligence research.
 Over the past 8 years, the original game, Starcraft: Brood War, has been used as a research platform through the BWAPI.
 In order for unexperienced researchers to properly transition to working on problems in Starcraft, they need to learn about past techniques in this field.
 That is the goal of this repository.

-As a note, there do exist differences between the Starcraft Brood War and Starcraft II.
-In order to reflect that I have put an indicator of which game each paper in published about.

-Secondly, there is extensive research into reinforcement learning for game agents.
+As a note, there is extensive research into reinforcement learning for game agents.
 Rather than attempting to compile a complete list of papers in this field, lets solely focus on papers working in or mentioning starcraft.

 ## Contents